telesoho/vscode-markdown-paste-image/README.md

   ]
   ```

-  The extension will try to test text content by regex defined in this option, if matched it whill replace content by using the TypeScript function string.replace().
+  The extension will try to test text content by regex defined in this option, if matched it will replace content by using the TypeScript function string.replace().

   Default value is